PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Potential for Exacerbation of Zinc Deficiency [see Warnings and Precautions (5.3)]

-Acute Tubulointerstitial Nephritis [see Contraindications (4), Warnings and Precautions (5.4)]
+Acute Tubulointerstitial Nephritis [see Contraindications (4) and Warnings and Precautions (5.4)]

 Bone Fracture [see Warnings and Precautions (5.6)]